JulianKeller/webapp320/README.md

 - [ ] Fix responsive UI so that things render correctly for small screens
 - [ ] Make budget page not visible when logged out
 - [ ] On Add and Edit pages make money inputs only take 2 decimal floats
+- [x] Fixed an issue where all users shared the same expenses and goals.

 ### Non-App TODO
 - [x] Practice Presentation